How to Choose the Best Neighborhood When Buying a Home

-Choosing the right neighborhood is no small feat, especially if you’re moving to an area that you don’t know well.
+Choosing the right neighborhood is no small feat, especially if you’re relocating long distance to an area that you don’t know well.
 While a great neighborhood can make your dream home even dreamier, just one bad neighbor or experience could have you thinking twice about how much you love your new digs.
 So how can you tell if you’re buying a home in your ideal community, or if you’re about to become financially tethered to a situation you’ll soon regret?

 Fortunately, there are a few things you can do to feel more confident about moving to a new neighborhood.
 After moving myself this past year, I discovered a few ways to scope out a ‘hood before signing on the dotted line.

 If you’re just starting your search, the Trulia site and app can be a wealth of neighborhood information.
 The app gives you the lay of the land by showing nearby schools and their ratings, restaurants (with Yelp reviews), grocery stores, cafes and other amenities.
 Trulia also provides a heat map depicting crime and demographic info like median age, marrieds vs. singles, even percent of neighbors with a college degree.